ConnerChappell/DGM_2780_marketing/README.md

 - [ ] When you have completed the website, submit your repository URL

-The URL you used for layout is: https://www.missmarysmix.com/
+The URL used for layout is: https://www.missmarysmix.com/

 Final Website URL: https://dgm2780-marketing-website.netlify.app/
 # DGM_2780_marketing